This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In short, the customer is teased for a few minutes before finally getting their order in hand.
 Due to the elasticity of the ice cream, the vendor is able to perform what can only be called acrobatic tricks with the dondurma and the cone.

-The vendor spent a little extra time with Bailey, as he figured that she was a visitor to his town.
+The vendor spent a little extra time with us, as he figured that we were a visitor to his town.
 It made for great street theater and lots of laughs.

 Big fans of Shawarma, we made notes to return on another night.
 We walked a few more blocks, toward what looked like a street draped in Christmas lights, and there it was, the famous Jalan Alor.

-It didn’t take long for Bailey to smell out her favorite Malaysian Dish, Chow Kway Teow.
+It didn’t take long before we could smell out favorite Malaysian Dish, Chow Kway Teow.
 We pulled up three plastic stools and sat at a small square table.

 I was dying for a Tiger Beer, but there was none to be had from this hawker as they are Halal.
 It was against their religion to serve me alcohol.
 Respectfully, I had a bottle of water and helped Bailey devour her amazing noodle dish.